unitaryfund/mitiq/docs/README-docs.md

 ```bash
 pip -e install .[development]
 ```
-as they are present in the `development_requirements.txt` file.
+as they are present in the `requirements.txt` file.
 Otherwise, with

 ```bash
 pip install -U sphinx m2r sphinxcontrib-bibtex pybtex sphinx-copybutton sphinx-autodoc-typehints